-Already having a lovely, ongoing collection of genuine sea glass from years of trips to beaches along our North East coast, I added handmade sea glass jewellery to my range.
+I started Northumbria Gems in 2010, handcrafting jewellery in natural British gemstone collected locally by hand.
+With a lovely collection of genuine sea glass from years of trips to beaches along our coast, in this I included sea glass jewellery.

-My first interest in geology was inspired early on, when prospecting (‘fossicking’) for gemstones with my family in the gem fields of Queensland, Australia.
-It was exciting to find raw gemstones such as amethyst, sapphire and smokey quartz, and my father subsequently began gem-cutting using our finds (you can see some fine examples of the more recently-cut Queensland sapphires here).
+My interest in geology was inspired at an early age, when prospecting for gemstones with my family in the gem fields of Queensland, Australia.
+We found raw amethyst, sapphire and smokey quartz, and my father began gem-cutting using our finds.

 I create unique jewellery from design to completion, combining stone-cutting and silversmith skills.
 The cabochons are ethically made, as I handcraft the gemstone myself, and increasingly use recycled silver.

 I collect gemstone and sea glass by hand among Northumberland’s wild, remote hills and along Northumbria’s unspoilt coastline, places which inspire my designs.
 These local, sustainable resources lend themselves to beautiful and unique jewellery.